dominictarr/private-groups-paper/README.md

 The group id depends on both the plaintext key and cyphertext of that key. since we know the message is unique, someone that chooses to construct a group with a non-unique key will still end up with a unique identity.

+If the group is founded by generating a key, posting it inside an encrypted message, then deriving the group key from the key and the message id.

+To entrust the group key, you do not share it directly, but rather share a link to the message, along with the message key, the receiver must retrive the message, decrypt it, and retrive the plaintext, which contains the key to be combined with the message id.

+group_key = hmac(message.id, unboxBody(message, key).key)